-The wide range of subjects areas include: Agriculture; Animal and Biological Sciences; Animal Care; Business Management; Countryside and Conservation; Engineering; Environmental Management and Renewables; Forestry and Arboriculture; Garden Design; Golf Management and Greenkeeping; Horse Care and Forgework; Horticulture and Plantsmanship; Hospitality; Landscaping; Rural Skills and Access Courses; Sports and Professional Golf; and Veterinary Nursing.
+The wide range of subjects areas include: Agriculture; Animal and Biological Sciences; Animal Care; Business Management; Countryside and Conservation; Engineering; Environment and Renewables; Forestry and Arboriculture; Garden Design; Golf and Greenkeeping; Horse Care and Forgework; Horticulture and Plantsmanship; Hospitality; Landscaping; Rural Skills and Access Courses; Veterinary Nursing.

 The SRUC is Scotland’s only agricultural and rural studies college.

-According to HESA, 92.2% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 94.2% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 Facilities and Services

 All campuses have excellent learning and teaching facilities as well as social spaces, food and drink options and sports facilities.
 On-site student accommodation is also available at some campuses.